johnbywater/quantdsl/README.md

 Although the function body can have only one statement, that statement can be an if-else block.
-The call args of the function definition can be used in an if-else block, to select different expressions according to the value of the function call arguments.
-This is effectively implements a "case branch".
+The call args of the function definition can be used in an if-else block, to select different expressions according to the value of the function call arguments, which effectively implements a "case branch".

 Each function call becomes a node on a dependency graph.
 For efficiency, each call is cached, so if a